santiagosan93/like_tutorial/README.md

 touch app/javascript/controllers/likes_controller.js
 ```
-Now we have installed stimullus and we have also created our first stimulus controller.
+Now we have installed stimulus and we have also created our first stimulus controller.
 Now let's implement a basic stimulus controller skeleton.

 ```js
 import { Controller } from "stimulus"